TritonDataCenter/smartos-docs/docs/how-to-create-an-hvm-zone.md

 SmartOS has two different virtual machine monitors: [KVM](kvm.md) and [Bhyve](bhyve.md), collectively referred to as **HVM** (**H**ardware **V**irtual **M**achine) instances.
-There are differences with the implementation, and each has it's advantages, but for the most part, operators manage them in almost exactly the same way.
+There are differences with the implementation, and each has its advantages, but for the most part, operators manage them in almost exactly the same way.

 ## Creating HVM VMs